awsdocs/amazon-workdocs-user-guide/doc_source/client_folders.md

 If you lock the file, you can unlock it when you're done with your changes\.
 For more information about locking and unlocking files, see [Locking and Unlocking Files](client_lock_files.md)\.

-For more information about Amazon WorkDocs Companion, see [Edit Files Using Amazon WorkDocs Companion](companion.md)\.
+For more information about Amazon WorkDocs Companion, see [Using Amazon WorkDocs Companion](companion.md)\.

 ## Deleting Folders and Files<a name="web_delete_folder"></a>